 Are you feeling sad, depressed, or numb?
 Looking for quotes that might describe your mental state?
 We have rounded up the best feeling numb quotes, sayings, and captions (with images and pictures) that you can resonate with.

 Numbness is a loss of feeling or sensation in an area of the body.
 But we also at times feel mentally and emotionally numb.

 That means that nothing stirs our emotions and we feel nothing at all.
-This may happen due to extreme shock, fear or depression or death of a loved one.
+This may happen due to extreme shock, fear or depression, or the death of a loved one.

-This feeling might have many underlying reasons like betrayal, disappointment, heart break, or a bad experience in life.
+This feeling might have many underlying reasons like betrayal, disappointment, heartbreak, or a bad experience in life.

 Feeling numb can often be an indicator that something deeper is going on and could be a symptom of depression or a mental health condition.
 Feeling emotionally numb can make it hard to connect with others, which creates loneliness or a sense of isolation in your experience.